 Address: 12 Rue de Dragon

-Hotel Gutenberg is a two star hotel with old Alsacian charm in a central location.
+Hotel Gutenberg is a two-star hotel with old Alsatian charm in a central location.
 98 -113 euros for a family room that sleeps up to four persons.

 Address: 21 Rue des Serruriers